AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/react/integrate/user-information.md

 }
 ```

 There is also a public `ChatService.getDataModel` interface, through which you can obtain the avatar and nickname of a specified user.
-It is convenient for usage in custom components.
+It is more convenient for custom components.

-## Conversation list page and group list page
+## Conversation list and group list

 Both components have list items of the group type, and groups have names.
-Therefore, users need to pay attention to notifications of group name changes to ensure data consistency.
+Therefore, pay attention to notifications of group name changes to ensure data consistency.

 ## Chat page